 A goal is placed in the middle of each goal line.
 One of the goals is colored yellow at the three inner walls.
 The other goal is colored blue.
-The goals for the KidSize field have a horizontal goal bar at a height of 90cm.
-The TeenSize goals are 120cm high, but do not have a horizontal goal bar.
-The outer goal walls, as well as the goal posts and the goal bar are colored white.
+The outer walls are colored white.
+The goals for the KidSize field have a crossbar at a height of 90cm.
+The TeenSize goals are 120cm high and have a crossbar at height of 180cm.
+The goal posts and crossbars are white and cylindrical and have a diameter of 10cm (see Fig. 2).
+The thickness of the goal walls can be any value smaller or equal than 5cm.
+The goal walls must be attached symmetrically to the goal posts (see Fig. 2 bottom).